Did you hear the news?

 And we’re not worried about it.

-We already offer features that would allow your mobile popups to comply with what Google considers good practices for website interstitials.
+Because we already offer features that would allow your mobile popups to comply with what Google considers good practices for website interstitials.

 Before I show them to you, though, let’s take a closer look at the upcoming Google popup update.

-Google Popup Crackdown – What Do We Know So Far
+Google Popup Crackdown – What We Know

 So, to begin at the beginning: